Skip to main content

 US passed Chinese Exclusion Act in 1882.
 While Look Tin Eli was born in the US and therefore should be exempt from the ban, he was nonetheless denied entry when he returned in 1884, at the age of 14.
 The official reason given was he lacked a "Certificate of Return", never mind the fact that when he left the certificate did not exist.

 So Look Tin Eli, with backings from multiple Chinese Benevolent Associations, sued the US Federal Government.
-And his lawyers were Thomas Riordan, who often represented Chinese clients in immigration cases, and William M. Stewart, who once was Attorney General of California.
+And his lawyers included Thomas Riordan, who often represented Chinese clients in immigration cases, and William M. Stewart, who once was Attorney General of California.

 Look Tin Eli won.
 This ruling also established the precedent that native-born person is a US citizen, regardless of race or ancestry, and this would soon set another landmark case, the 1898 "Won Kim Ark" case at the US Supreme Court, that forever cemented the birthright citizenship belonged to all.